-where $W^o$ is a matrix of the output weights.
-These weights control the update of the hidden state and thereby control the influence of past motifs on this component motif.
-If all elements in the $j$th column of $W^o$ are zero, $W_{:j}^o = 0$, this is a sufficient condition for an input motif $\mu_j$ being motif non-causal on an output $\mu_i$.
-Therefore, we can find the motifs that are motif-causal of motif $\mu_i$ using a group lasso penalty optimization across the columns of $W^o$:
+If all elements in the $j$th column of $W^o$ are zero ($W_{:j}^o = 0$), this is a sufficient condition for an input motif $\mu_j$ being motif non-causal on an output $\mu_i$.
+Therefore, we can find the motifs that are motif-causal for motif $\mu_i$ using a group lasso penalty optimization across the columns of $W^o$:

-We define this as the local motif loss $\mathcal{L}_{ml}$, optimized in each motif net using proximal gradient descent.
+We define this as the \emph{local motif loss}, $\mathcal{L}_{ml}$, which is optimized in each motif network using proximal gradient descent.